chadkluck/serverless-deploy-pipeline-atlantis/docs/Tutorials.md

 | feature-bri-98 | fbri98   | TEST               |
 | test-joseph    | tjsph    | TEST               |
 | hotfix-4278    | hf4278   | TEST               |

+### Create Additional Pipelines

+Once the branches have been created, make sure the test, beta, and main branches each have a pipeline.
+We will not need a pipeline for dev as we will leave that for local and incomplete work that we don't want to automatically deploy.
+Branches that are not mapped to a deploy are a safe spot to continually check-in code that is a work-in-progress.

+### Review

 Let us review what has been completed: